Taxotere Lawsuits for Permanent Hair Loss

 How Common Is Taxotere Permanent Hair Loss?

 Different studies have shown different rates of hair loss.
 The biggest problem is one of follow-up: many times, studies did not follow-up with women after they completed Taxotere to see if their hair grew back.
 Other times, doctors did not take the hair loss seriously and so did not report it.
 In 2015, researches sent out questionnaires to over one hundred women who had taken Taxotere for breast cancer and asked them about their hair loss.
 15.8% reported significant scalp hair loss, and 10% did not directly answer the question.
 More than two dozen patients reported that they were wearing a wig, a topper, or hair extensions, or that they had no regrowth of eyebrows, eyelashes, nostril hair, hair on the legs, or hair in the pubic area.
+Recent evidence suggests it is not due to a direct androgen action, because there are no changes in androgen levels.
+Some studies suggest that the hair loss can potentially be reduced by the use of a scalp cooling device, although those studies are still in their early stages and it didn’t work for all patients.

 What Does Taxotere Do?